AMLM/VBA_Challenge_AML/README.md

-You should also have conditional formatting that will highlight positive change in green and negative change in red.
+2. Created conditional formatting to highlight positive change in green and negative change in red.

-The result should look as follows:

-BONUS

-Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+3. Return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

-Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+4. Run script on every worksheet i.e., every year, just by running the VBA script once.

-Other Considerations

-Use the sheet alphabetical_testing.xlsx while developing your code.
-This data set is smaller and will allow you to test faster.
-Your code should run on this file in less than 3-5 minutes.

-Make sure that the script acts the same on every sheet.
-The joy of VBA is that it takes the tediousness out of repetitive tasks with a click of the button.

-Some assignments, like this one, contain a bonus.
-It is possible to achieve mastery on this assignment without completing the bonus.
-The bonus adds an opportunity to further develop you skills and be rewarded extra points for doing so.

-Submission

-To submit please upload the following to GitHub:

-A screen shot for each year of your results on the Multi Year Stock Data.

-VBA scripts as separate files.

-Ensure you commit regularly to your repository and it contains a README.md file.

-After everything has been saved, create a shareable link and submit that to https://bootcampspot-v2.com/.